 This bill amends section 7 of the 1846 RS 83 regarding the solemnization of marriages in Michigan.
 It updates the language to clarify that a marriage may be solemnized by various officials, including district court judges, magistrates, municipal judges, probate judges, federal court judges, mayors, township supervisors, county clerks, designated county clerk employees in large counties, ministers, and now includes civil celebrants and state legislators as authorized individuals.
 The bill also specifies that individuals authorized to solemnize marriages must keep proper records and return licenses and certificates as required by existing law.

-Additionally, the bill modifies the requirements for fees charged by mayors and county clerks when solemnizing marriages, ensuring that these fees are paid to the respective city or county treasurers and deposited into their general funds.
-The definition of a "civil celebrant" is introduced, specifying that such individuals must be at least 18 years old and work in accordance with the wishes of the client couple.
-The enactment of this bill is contingent upon the passage of Senate Bill No. 286 of the 103rd Legislature.
+Additionally, the bill modifies the fee structure for mayors and county clerks who solemnize marriages, stating that fees must be determined by the respective city council or county commissioners and deposited into the general fund of the city or county.
+The bill introduces a definition for "civil celebrant," specifying that they must be at least 18 years old and work according to the wishes of the couple.
+The enactment of this bill is contingent upon the passage of Senate Bill No. 286.

 As Passed by the Senate: 551.7